San Francisco Motorcycle Accident Lawyer

 The Police Report

 The law requires San Francisco police to report to the scene of an accident if anyone reports an injury.
-After investigating the accident scene, the responding police officer will create a police report that will include diagrams and photographic evidence, contact information of any witnesses, and any other information such as inclement weather conditions.
+After investigating the accident scene, the responding police officer will create a police report that will include diagrams and photographic evidence, the contact information of any witnesses, and any other information such as inclement weather conditions.
 It will also note if the other driver received a citation for breaking any traffic laws – e.g., speeding, failure to yield, or cell phone use.
 This report will be invaluable for the negotiating process.

 Photos of the Accident Scene